-- Brick Lane - A traditional flea market in London's "Banglatown" - antiques, vintage, bric-a-brack, cheap clothes, plus lots of great Indian restaurants.
+- Brick Lane - A traditional flea market in London's "Banglatown" - antiques, vintage, bric-a-brack, cheap clothes, plus lots of great Indian and Pakistani restaurants.

 - Old Spitalfields - This covered market dates back to the 17th century and though recent developments have chopped it back a bit, it is still a seriously cool place to find just about anything.
-I once came upon a man sitting on the floor beside his stall, knitting with the biggest needles I've ever seen in my life.
-Lots of nice, cheap jewelry and delicious things to eat.
+We once came upon a man sitting on the floor beside his stall, knitting with the biggest needles imaginable - they must have been four feet long and three inches in diameter.
+We have no idea what he was making.
+Besides unusual merchants, you can fine lots of nice, cheap jewelry and delicious things to eat.

-- Portobello Road - Possibly the most famous street market in the world and also my local so... it's a favorite.
-There is something open every day but the famous antiques market takes place on Saturdays only.
+- Portobello Road - Possibly the most famous street market in the world, it claims to be the biggest antiques market in the world but it is a great deal more.
+There is something open every day but the famous Notting Hill antiques market takes place on Saturdays only.
 Get there about 8:30 and you can cruise the market before the heaviest crowds arrive, then enjoy a coffee or a full English Breakfast in one of the cafes that line the side streets.